rdkcentral/firebolt-apis/requirements/specifications/intents/user-interest.md

 e.g. interest or disinterest.

-To fire an `InterestIntent` to the current App, another app, typically the Aggregated Experience, will call the `Content.interesting()` method of the Discovery SDK.
+To fire an `InterestIntent` to the current App, another app, typically the Aggregated Experience, will call the `Content.requestUserInterest()` method of the Discovery SDK.

-When `Content.interesting` is called, if the App in the foreground Lifecycle state has registered a provider for the `xrn:firebolt:capability:discovery:interest` capability, then it **MUST** have that provider invoked with the values from the
+When `Content.requestUserInterest` is called, if the App in the foreground Lifecycle state has registered a provider for the `xrn:firebolt:capability:discovery:interest` capability, then it **MUST** have that provider invoked with the values from the
-`Content.interesting` call.
+`Content.requestUserInterest` call.

 Once an App's callback is invoked, that app will have `interestTimeout` milliseconds to return a value or throw an error.
 Values returned after